 Horizon 1: Data, modelling and planning Horizon 2: Network readiness Horizon 3: Monitor and adapt Next 3 years Years 4 to 10 10 years and beyond Gaining a deeper understanding of North Canterbury climatology, our changing climate, the impact of major events on our assets and how we can change our operations and plans.
 Ensuring our infrastructure is prepared to withstand different types of future events.
 Continuing our investment in prioritised resilience initiatives, monitoring our changing environment and making use of more advanced modelling capability.
-Strategic partnershipsData acquisition and improvement • Implement, embed and optimise network readiness and response plans Continue to invest in prioritised resilience driven initiatives Network resilience modelling Progressively implement new engineering standards and architecture changes Improve resilience modelling with new technology, capability and data Network vulnerability analysis Coordinate with asset management Monitor climate-related trends and adapt Stakeholder engagement investment (end-of-life replacement) our forward plans as needed Engineering standards • Update and refine network resilience and Network architecture vulnerability analysis Network readiness and response plans Monitor our changing environment Prioritised resilience investment plan
+Strategic partnerships Implement, embed and optimise network Continue to invest in prioritised resilience Data acquisition and improvement readiness and response plans driven initiatives Network resilience modelling Progressively implement new engineering standards and architecture changes Improve resilience modelling with new technology, capability and data Network vulnerability analysis Coordinate with asset management Monitor climate-related trends and adapt Stakeholder engagement investment (end-of-life replacement) our forward plans as needed Engineering standards Update and refine network resilience and Network architecture vulnerability analysis Network readiness and response plans Monitor our changing environment Prioritised resilience investment plan